 “From … Peter Kolbs’ 1719 description of South-African music, it becomes evident that polyphonic singing is not unique for Europe.
 There exists a centuries old, very rich polyphonic music in Africa – from the Pygmees to the Khoikhoi.”

 And of course there are the many delightful, but not astonishing developments within a single region: developments which have been extensively documented, for example for the Italian Renaissance.
 But few if any scholars have wondered why and how, say, musicologists used certain principles and patterns succesfully in a certain time and place, without such principles or patterns being adopted by other fields of study.
-In fact, the underlying principles and patterns that Bod found, were sometimes not even identified as such, attached as they were to the concrete problems of a single discipline, and not the testing of a new research method.
+In fact, the underlying principles and patterns that Bod found, were sometimes not even identified as such, attached as they were to the concrete problems of a single discipline, and not to the testing of a new research method.

 There are exceptions to this pattern, too.
 The earliest empirical investigations are found not in the hard sciences such as physics, but in the humanities.
 The genesis of modern rational inquiry through speculation, hypothesis and theory on the one hand, and empirical testing on the other, first took shape in the humanities.
-A good example of cross-fertilization between two very different intellectual endeavours is the centuries-old search for understanding musical consonance or, roughly speaking: why do certain combinations of sounds please the ears, and others not?
+A good example of cross-fertilization between two very different intellectual endeavours is the centuries-old search for understanding musical consonance or, roughly speaking: why do certain combinations of sounds please the ears, and others do not?
 The unusual, and unusually quick way in which composers-theorists of early modern times developed ever more refined musical tuning systems, theories and musical works using specific sets of rules, prepared scholars in the natural sciences.
-More than one of them, like Galileo, Descartes and Huygens and later von Helmholtz, were actively studying musical and physical problems.
+Many of them, like Galileo, Descartes and Huygens and later von Helmholtz, were actively studying musical and physical problems.